2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 - Taproot (For advanced users)
   - Taproot addresses start with `bc1p`.
   - Example: `bc1pXXXXXXXXXXXXXXXXXXXXXXXX`
-- Segwit wrapped
+- SegWit wrapped
-  - Segwit wrapped are addresses that start with `3`.
+  - SegWit-wrapped addresses start with `3`.
   - Example: `37BBXXXXXXXXXXXXXXX`

-Choose segwit (recommended) as your preferred wallet address type.
+Choose SegWit (recommended) as your preferred wallet address type.

 ![image](assets/en/26.webp)

-(4) When setting the parameter for the Wallet, BTCPay Server allows the users to set an optional passphrase through BIP39, be sure to confirm your password.
+(4) When setting the parameter for the Wallet, BTCPay Server allows the users to set an optional passphrase through BIP39; be sure to confirm your password.

 ![image](assets/en/27.webp)

 (5) After setting the Wallet’s Address type and possibly setting some advanced options, click Create, and BTCPay Server will generate your new Wallet.
 Note that this is the last step before generating your Seed phrase.
-Make sure you only do this in an environment where one might not steal the seed phrase by looking at your screen.
+Ensure you only do this in an environment where someone might not be able to steal the seed phrase by looking at your screen.

 ![image](assets/en/28.webp)

 (6) In the following screen of the wizard, BTCPay Server shows you the Recovery seed phrase for your newly generated Wallet; these are the keys to recovering your Wallet and signing transactions.
 BTCPay Server generates a seed phrase of 12 words.
 These words will be erased from the server after this setup screen.
 This Wallet is specifically a Watch-only wallet.
 It is advised not to store this seed phrase digitally or by photographic image.
-Users may only go further in the wizard if they acknowledge actively that they wrote down their seed phrase.
+Users may only go further in the wizard if they actively acknowledge that they wrote down their seed phrase.

 ![image](assets/en/29.webp)